-Leftover of food in the mouth and their deposition are the main cause of tooth decay.
-In this case, after meal, we should use mouth wash and swish it thoroughly around for 45 secs or so, and then spitting van helps us to get rid of that debris and we also get a fresh, odour free breath.
+Mouth rinses are an excellent way to get rid of bad breath.
+Leftover food in the mouth and its deposition are the leading cause of tooth decay.
+In this case, after a meal, we should use mouthwash and swish it thoroughly for around 45 secs or so, and then spitting the van helps us get rid of that debris and get a fresh, odor-free breath.

 5. Gargle using warm saline water.

-In case we don’t have mouth wash, we can also use warm saline water.
-Take warm saline water swish it around 3 times a day, generally after the meals.
+We can also use warm saline water if we don’t have mouthwash.
+Take warm saline water and swish it around three times a day, generally after meals.

-Osmotic action of the salt will dissolve all the remains of the food from the tooth surface and interdental area of the tooth.
+The osmotic action of the salt will dissolve any remains of the food from the tooth surface and the interdental area of the tooth.
 It also helps in improving gingival health.

 6. Drink water - lots of it!

-Yes, you read it right “water”.
-Drinking water with fluoride is “natures cavity fighter”.
-Saliva is our mouth first Défense against tooth decay.
+Yes, you read it right “water.”
+Drinking water with Fluoride is a “nature’s cavity fighter.”
+Saliva production is our mouth’s first defense against tooth decay.
 It washes away leftover food.
-It also has calcium and phosphate which also helps in remineralization of teeth.
+It also has calcium and phosphate, which also helps in the remineralization of teeth.

-Dry mouth may put you at high risk for tooth decay.
-Drinking water helps cut your risk as water will evenly spread saliva around the tooth surface and hence reduces the risk.
-Drink water frequently to avoid the risk of caries.
+A dry mouth may put you at high risk for tooth decay.
+Drinking water helps cut your risk as water will evenly spread saliva around the tooth surface, reducing the risk.
+Drink water frequently to avoid the risk of cavities.

 7. Eat healthy, and please eat healthy.

-It’s said that “the food you eat today is walking and talking tomorrow”.
-Eating healthy is a solution to a lot of problems and one of that is oral health.
-Fibrous fruits and vegetables are considered very healthy for the teeth and gingiva as-
+There’s a saying, “the food you eat today is walking and talking tomorrow.”
+Eating healthy is a solution to many problems, one of which is oral health.
+Fibrous fruits and vegetables are considered beneficial for the teeth and gingiva as-.

-- These fruits and vegetables increase the saliva content thus helps in flushing the debris.
+- Some fruits and vegetables increase the saliva content, thus helping flush debris.

-- They help in increasing the blood circulation in the gingival tissue.
+- They help in increasing blood circulation in the gingival tissue.

-- Proper chewing also helps in exercise of oral muscles
+- Proper chewing also helps in the exercise of oral muscles.

-Vitamin C also plays a key role in improving gingival health reduces the risk of pyorrhoea and scurvy.
-Fruits like orange, strawberry, lemon are few such fruits rich in vitamin C.
+Vitamin C also plays a crucial role in improving gingival health and reduces the risk of pyorrhoea and scurvy.
+Fruits like orange, strawberry, and lemon are some fruits rich in vitamin C.

-Food which is rich in refined sugar stick to the tooth surface and is difficult to remove and hence increasing the risk of oral caries.
+Food rich in refined sugar sticks to the tooth surface and is difficult to remove, increasing the risk of oral caries.

 All these are simple steps to maintain your oral health.
 Maintaining oral health is equals to maintaining overall health.
 I hope this was helpful!!!